 - Sign the contract

 Learning how to get a book deal is quite a process, and your deal can take months, if not years to secure.
 There are stories of writers who break the mold, obtain a book deal quickly, and reach success – but this is not the norm.

 If you are prepared to put this kind of time and effort into traditional publication, then yes, you should pursue getting a traditional book deal.

-When learning how to get a book deal, several critical questions must be considered.
+Several critical questions must be considered when learning how to get a book deal.
 Obtaining a book deal is quite an accomplishment and can often make or break the start of your career.
 Finding the right publisher and allowing your agent to negotiate your contract are two factors, but there are other steps you can take on your way.

 Some authors are prepared to take any offer to get their book out there.
 A small publisher can help your first book do very well, as can a more prominent, well-known publisher.
 Either way, it’s important to understand what type of marketing reach the publisher has prior to signing when learning how to get a book publishing deal.

 Before signing a contract, look at how well previous books did with this publisher.
 Also, look at book covers to make sure your book’s branding aligns with your author brand.
 Look for the big picture, and see where your book fits.

 #3 – Look at the contract

-While your agent should handle the negotiations for you, it’s important to take control of your publishing journey and understand what you are signing.
+While your agent should handle the negotiations for you, taking control of your publishing journey and understanding what you are signing is important.
 Look through your rights, what the publisher will take control of, and all other relevant details.

 One of the major things to look for in traditional publishing deals is the rights to ebooks and audiobooks.
 The most experienced, highest caliber authors take the ebook and audiobook out of the contract and publish those separately or even independently.

 Now that you know what to look for, avoiding the wrong options is important when learning how to get a book deal.